Thomas Cook & Son pioneered popular tourism, and has ranked among the largest travel agencies in the world for much of its history.

 Thomas Cook & Son had operations in 300 locations, and employed over 4,000 people by 1939.
 The head office at Berkeley Street employed 1,500 people at peak periods.

-Wagons-Lits came under German control during the Second World War, and Thomas Cook & Son assets were seized by the British government and handed to the four major railway companies.
+Wagons-Lits came under German control during the Second World War, and Thomas Cook & Son had it’s assets seized by the British government and handed to the four major railway companies.

 The British railways, and Thomas Cook & Son with it, were nationalised in 1948.